Thursday, June 21, 2012

 So having vented that little bit of frustration, we can now focus on the independent film that any half-intelligent horror aficionado knows to be a true classic.
 Though can it truly be credited as the motion picture that ushered in the slasher film?
-I think I'd have to give that honor (if it is, indeed, an HONOR) to Alfred Hitchcock's PSYCHO (1960) and Tobe Hooper's THE TEXAS CHAINSAW MASACRE (1974).
-What we can, perhaps, give John Carpenter true credit for is giving us a taste of a new kind of horror movie killer and a new kind of horror movie victim.
-From the moment the film opens, we're not only taken back fifteen years into the past where a seemingly lifeless, soulless six year-old boy (that's MY SON'S age right now!) named Michael Myers (Jewish boy??) hacked his older sister to death on Halloween night.
-But we're also immediately brought into the present day of 1978 where minimal dialogue between Dr. Sam Loomis (played by Donald Pleasence in his most famous role) and a nurse gives us the chilling notion that in the fifteen years that have passed, Michael has become something a lot more than human.
-Just the mere mention of the fact that "he hasn't spoken a word in fifteen years" by Dr. Loomis gives us that eerie feeling that something is not quite right.
-As HALLOWEEN moves along, we learn that Michael is something more than a man and quite possibly a murderer who will not die.
+I think I'd have to give that honor (if it is, indeed, an honor) to Alfred Hitchcock's PSYCHO (1960) and Tobe Hooper's THE TEXAS CHAINSAW MASACRE (1974).
+What we can, perhaps, give John Carpenter true credit for is giving us a taste of a new horror movie killer and a new horror movie victim.
+From the moment the film opens, we're not only taken back fifteen years into the past where a seemingly lifeless, souless six year-old boy named Michael Myers (Jewish boy??) hacked his older sister to death on Halloween night, but we're also immediately brought into the present day of 1978 where minimal dialogue between Dr. Sam Loomis (played by Donald Pleasence in his most famous role) and a nurse gives us the chilling notion that in the fifteen years that have passed, Michael has become something far beyond that of a mortal man.
+Just the mere mention of the fact that "he hasn't spoken a word in fifteen years" by Dr. Loomis gives us that eerie feeling that something is not right.
+As HALLOWEEN moves along, we learn that Michael is something more than human and quite possibly a murderer who will not die.
 This fact is what I can attribute to as being a new kind of horror movie killer that Carpenter is showing us for the first time.

-It's important that I also give John Carpenter the proper credit for knowing how to take his time with a horror film.
-Michael Myers doesn't claim his first babysitter victim until 53 minutes into the film.
-It seems that Carpenter is purposely building not only the backstory, but also the tension that will eventually get the horror show rolling.
-Even when Michael stabs a young man to death in the kitchen, the camera pauses for a moment to stare at the killer as he slowly cocks his head to focus on (and perhaps admire) the body he's just impaled to the kitchen cabinet.
+Carpenter, while never forgetting that it’s important to scare the living hell out of us with suspense and fear, clearly respects the women in his film, particularly Laurie.
+HALLOWEEN, unlike too many other slasher films, doesn’t degrade women.
+I don’t raise this specific issue with the film because I’m looking to score points as a champion for women’s rights and respect in the world of motion pictures, but I deem it relevant because, like it or not, most of the victims in horror films, are women.
+Carpenter recognizes that his last surviving hero (aside from Dr. Loomis) shall be a woman and he doesn’t seek to disrespect that unavoidable fact.
+It's also important that I also give Carpenter the proper credit for knowing how to take his time with a horror film and not rush things.
+Michael Myers doesn't claim his first babysitter victim until approximately fifty-three minutes into the film.
+It seems that the artist here is purposely building not only the backstory, but also the suspense that‘ll eventually get the pay-off of the horror show rolling.
+Even when Michael stabs a young man to death in the kitchen, the camera pauses for a moment to stare at the killer as he slowly cocks his head to focus on (and perhaps even admire) the body he's just impaled to the kitchen cabinet door.
 Take a look...